Vblox/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 .. image:: media/lead_scoring04.png
    :align: center

-Further on, you can assign to a specific vendor in the team with an even more refined domain.
+Further on, you can assign to a specific member in the team with an even more refined domain.

 To do so go to :menuselection:`CRM --> Leads Management --> Leads Assignation`.